Skip to main content

 Engineering Information Sessions

-Led by current undergraduate engineering students and/or staff, our Engineering Information Session (EIS) provides an overview of the majors and programs here in the College of Engineering, followed by an Engineering Facilities Walking Tour (note: walking tour portion not available during school breaks, finals week, nor in the summer).
-You'll learn about opportunities for student life, research, work experience, study abroad, and more!
+Led by members of the Office of Future Engineers, the Engineering Information Session (EIS) provides an overview of the majors and programs here in the College of Engineering as well as opportunities for student life, research, work experience, study abroad, and more!

 Register for an Engineering Info Session